cnyegun/yt-music-static-clone/README.md

 A static clone of Youtube Music.
-To learn some concept of HTML/CSS
+To learn some concepts of HTML/CSS